Skip to content

 Full Windsurf review · Cursor vs Windsurf comparison

 GitHub Copilot is the most polished cursor ai coding assistant alternatives pick if your job revolves around GitHub.
-The free tier is the most useful free alternative to Cursor AI code editor most teams will see — 2,000 code completions and 50 chat messages a month, with access to Claude Sonnet 4.5 and GPT-5.
+The free tier is the most useful free alternative to Cursor AI code editor most teams will see, 2,000 code completions and 50 chat requests a month, with access to Claude Sonnet and GPT-5 series models.
 Pro at $10 per month is half the price of Cursor Pro and removes the limits.
-Business at $19 per user per month and Enterprise at $39 per user per month add admin controls, audit logs and IP indemnification.
+Business at $19 per granted seat per month and Enterprise at $39 per granted seat per month add admin controls, audit logs and IP indemnification.
+There is also a Pro+ tier at $39 per month and a Max tier at $100 per month for heavy individual users.
+All four figures were re-checked on GitHub's own plan documentation in August 2026.

 The 2026 Copilot is much closer to Cursor than the 2024 version was.
-Agent mode handles multi-file edits, Copilot Workspace turns issues into pull requests, and the inline composer supports the same prompt-and-apply loop.
+Agent mode handles multi-file edits, the Copilot cloud agent turns issues into pull requests, and the inline composer supports the same prompt-and-apply loop.
+Note that the Copilot Workspace preview named in older roundups no longer exists as a separate product: GitHub retired it and rebuilt the issue-to-PR workflow as the cloud agent.
 The native GitHub integration is unmatched: PR summaries, code review suggestions, automatic test generation, and Copilot in the GitHub mobile app for replying to reviews on the go.
 If you are searching for cursor alternatives for managing GitHub, this is the answer.

-Pros: Best GitHub integration of any cursor alternative, cheapest paid tier, free plan with Claude Sonnet 4.5, agent mode and Workspace, runs in VS Code, JetBrains, Neovim, Visual Studio.
+Pros: Best GitHub integration of any cursor alternative, cheapest paid tier, free plan with Claude Sonnet models, agent mode and the cloud agent, runs in VS Code, JetBrains, Neovim, Visual Studio.

 Cons: Inline composer feels less fluid than Cursor, IDE feel depends heavily on host editor, free tier limits hit fast on real projects.